 The most common and cheapest option.
 These are IP addresses from data centers (Amazon, Hetzner, etc.).

-Access Type: Dedicated vs. Shared
+Access type: Dedicated vs. Shared

 Dedicated (Private / Individual): You are the sole owner of the IP.